 Olive died on October 1, 1947 at the young age of forty-one.
 Her official cause of death was cirrhosis of the liver.
 She had been suffering from alcoholism for many years and had recently been diagnosed with pneumonia.
 Her beloved mother Sibbie was at her side when she passed away.
 Olive had spent her final days living at The Sunshine Mission in Los Angeles.
 The only possessions she had were a scrapbook of clippings and her lucky pansy ring.
 Near her bed she kept a photo of her younger self with the inscription "Sincerely yours, Olive Borden".
 In her last interview she said "The whole world has fallen in on me.
 But the doctors will make me well."

 Olive's funeral was held at the mission and Sister Essie Binkley West gave the eulogy.
 Her former costar Cornelius Keefe and director John Boland were the only Hollywood friends who attended.
-She was buried at Forest Lawn Memorial Park in Glendale, California.
+Her mother Sibbie said "Ollie died among the people who really loved her and idealized her.
+She was happy".
+Olive was buried at Forest Lawn Memorial Park in Glendale, California.
 The epitaph on her grave reads ' Olive Borden Beloved Daughter 1906-1947".
-When Olive's mother Sibbie Borden passed away in 1959 she was buried next to her.
+When Sibbie Borden passed away in 1959 she was buried next to her daughter.
 Their graves can be found in the middle of the Liberty section.
 Forest Lawn is located at 1712 South Glendale Avenue.
-Dozens of other celebrities are buried at that cemetery including Elizabeth Taylor, Clara Bow, and Carole Landis.